apache/druid/docs/querying/sql-data-types.md

 ## NULL values

 The [`druid.generic.useDefaultValueForNull`](../configuration/index.md#sql-compatible-null-handling)
 runtime property controls Druid's NULL handling mode.
-For the most SQL compliant behavior, set this to `false`.
+For the most SQL compliant behavior, set this to `false` (the default).

-When `druid.generic.useDefaultValueForNull = true` (the default mode), Druid treats NULLs and empty strings interchangeably, rather than according to the SQL standard.
+When `druid.generic.useDefaultValueForNull = true`, Druid treats NULLs and empty strings interchangeably, rather than according to the SQL standard.
 In this mode Druid SQL only has partial support for NULLs.
 For example, the expressions `col IS NULL` and `col = ''` are equivalent, and both evaluate to true if `col` contains an empty string.
 Similarly, the expression `COALESCE(col1, col2)` returns `col2` if `col1` is an empty string.
 While the `COUNT(*)` aggregator counts all rows, the `COUNT(expr)` aggregator counts the number of rows where `expr` is neither null nor the empty string.
 Numeric columns in this mode are not nullable; any null or missing values are treated as zeroes.
+This was the default prior to Druid 28.0.0.

 When `druid.generic.useDefaultValueForNull = false`, NULLs are treated more closely to the SQL standard.
 In this mode, numeric NULL is permitted, and NULLs and empty strings are no longer treated as interchangeable.
 This property